b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 and on `Dsts.pdf` can be found [there](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.pdf-Tuple{UnivariateDistribution,%20Real}).

-However there is a problem with using `Dsts.pdf` for continues distributions because it can take any of the infinite values within the range.
+However there is a problem with using `Dsts.pdf` for continuous distributions because it can take any of the infinite values within the range.
 Remember, in theory there is an infinite number of values between 180 and 181 (like 180.1111, 180.12222, etc.).
 So usually for practical reasons it is recommended not to